-Even in accepting gifts that fall within these exemptions, Legislative Leadership employees are responsible for evaluating whether the gift or opportunity is being offered with the intent to influence their conduct in the performance of legislative duties.
+Even in accepting gifts that fall within these exemptions, Clerk and Secretary employees are responsible for evaluating whether the gift or opportunity is being offered with the intent to influence their conduct in the performance of legislative duties.

-If an employee has questions regarding the application or implementation of this policy, the employee should consult with the employee's Leader for guidance.
+If an employee has questions regarding the application or implementation of this policy, the employee should consult with the Clerk or the Secretary, as applicable, for guidance.